aparkala/tinyBERT-NQ-Dataset/README.md

       train_syn_0-10_record -> compressed training feature vectors (from 60k training samples augmented to 90k with synonym replacement)

 **WARNING** This code requires TensorFlow 1, it is not compatible with TensorFlow 2.
-We used TensorFlow 1.14 specifically but should be compatible with older versions of TensorFlow 1 as well framework.
+We used TensorFlow 1.14 specifically but should be compatible with older versions of TensorFlow 1 as well.

 **********************************************************************************************************************************
 How to build predictions file: